Harald-U/kubernetes-handson/docs/lab3.md

       port: 3000
 ```

-All I did was add the environment variables.
+All that changed from `deploy/todo-v1.yaml` was to add the environment variables (`env:` section).

 But how will the ToDo app find the MySQL server/pod?
 The environment variable MYSQL_HOST seems a good pick but it contains only 'mysql'.
 How is this going to work?

-When we created the MySQL service definition with the name 'mysql', this name 'mysql' was registered with the Kubernetes DNS (name service).
+When we created the MySQL Kubernetes service definition with the name 'mysql', this name 'mysql' was registered with the Kubernetes DNS (name service).
 Our two pods and two services share the same [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) ("default") and therefore the MySQL service doesn't need any further qualification.
-Apps in the same namespace can simply call other apps or send requests to them using their name only.
+Apps in the same namespace can simply call other apps or send requests to them using their service's name only.
 Apps in different namespaces can use the fully qualified name: [servicename].[namespacename].cloud.local (e.g. `mysql.default.cloud.local`).

 1. Deploy the configuration to Kubernetes

     Reuse the second shell but redirect `stern` to the Todo app:

     ```
-    $ stern todo
+    stern todo
     ```

     Then, in the first shell, deploy the new Todo version:

     ```
-    $ kubectl apply -f deploy/todo-v2.yaml
+    kubectl apply -f deploy/todo-v2.yaml
     ```

     `stern` output shows:

     ```
-    $ stern todo
     + todo-app-f8549b989-hhvj6 › todo
     todo-app-f8549b989-hhvj6 todo Using sqlite database at /etc/todos/todo.db todo-app-f8549b989-hhvj6 todo Listening on port 3000